 Examinations & Evaluation

-Each college instructor will provide each student in their class with a course syllabus which includes the evaluation process during the first meeting with that class.
+During the first meeting with the class, an instructor will provide each student in their class with a course syllabus which includes the evaluation process.
 If a final examination will be used as a part of the formal evaluation, it must be specifically identified at this time.

 All final exams will occur during the final exam period.
 Students are expected to write tests and final examinations at the scheduled time and place.
 Final exam schedules will be posted.
 Where possible, students will write no more than two final examinations on the same day.

 Where a student has more than two final exams scheduled on one day, the student is to contact the instructor(s) to discuss alternate arrangements.

 In emergency circumstances, a student may write a test or final examination before or after the scheduled time if the student would otherwise be unable to complete the program or course.
 Exceptions due to emergency circumstances, such as unavoidable employment commitments, health problems, or unavoidable family crises, require the approval of the appropriate instructor.
 Holidays or scheduled flights are not considered to be emergencies.
 The student may be required to provide verification of the emergency circumstance.

 Invigilators will inform students of any rule which may apply to the conduct of a specific examination.
 This may include, but is not limited to, rules for the following:

 - the consumption of food or beverages within the final examination room;

 - late entry to the final examination room thirty minutes after the scheduled commencement of the examination;